ChristianKniep/QNIBIncBlog/iscworkshop17.md

 This years 'Linux Container' workshop at the ISC 2017 is called: <br>
  **Linux Container to optimise IT Infrastructure and High-Performance Workloads**.

-It is held after the International Supercomputing Conference in Frankfurt on June 22rd at the Marriott Hotel.
+It is held after the International Supercomputing Conference in Frankfurt on **June 22rd from 2PM to 6PM** at the Marriott Hotel.

 ## Agenda